marshall7m/local-ecs-api/README.md

     - require cpu, memory, etc
     - if launchType == "FARGATE" then ensure capacityProviderStrategy is not set
 - add group attribute to describeTasks response

-- remove save() to RunTask function for saving to .pickle file